-- 1) Details of a business process being modified / introduced as a result of addressing human rights grievances/complaints. - There has been no such event requiring the Company to modify / introduce a process as a result of addressing human rights grievances / complaints. - 2) Details of the scope and coverage of any Human rights due diligence conducted. - The coverage of human rights policy being exercised at the Company is applicable to all stakeholders and not merely restricted to the employees in the workplace. - 3) Is the premise/office of the entity accessible to differently abled visitors, as per the requirements of the Rights of Persons with Disabilities Act.
-2016? - Yes.
+- Details of a business process being modified / introduced as a result of addressing human rights grievances/complaints.
+There has been no such event requiring the Company to modify / introduce a process as a result of addressing human rights grievances / complaints. - 2.
+Details of the scope and coverage of any human rights due diligence conducted.

+The coverage of human rights policy being exercised at the Company is applicable to all stakeholders and not merely restricted to the employees in the workplace.

+3. Is the premise/office of the entity accessible to differently abled visitors, as per the requirements of the Rights of Persons with Disabilities Act, 2016?

+Yes.
 The Company has engaged persons who are differently abled primarily in office functions.
 In the corporate office, there is a provision for lift to facilitate persons approaching offices have easy access.
-Most of the Company's operations are out of factories located on the ground floor.
-In the plants, most of the offices are planned to be on the ground floor with clear identifications for approaching any location. - 4) Details on assessment of value chain partners
+Most of the operations including factories and offices are located on the ground floor with identifications for approaching any location.

+4. Details on assessment of value chain partners

-% of value chain partners (by value of business done with such partners) that were ass
+% of value chain partners (by value of business done with such partners) that were assessed

 Child Labor 100%

 Forced/involuntary Labor 100%

 Sexual Harassment -

 Discrimination at workplace -

 Wages -

 Others - please specify -

-5) Provide details of any corrective actions taken or underway to address significant risks / concerns arising from the assessments at Question 4 above - Not Applicable
+5. Provide details of any corrective actions taken or underway to address significant risks / concerns arising from the assessments at Question 4 above - Not Applicable

-Principle 6: Businesses should respect and make efforts to protect and restore the environment
+PRINCIPLE 6 : Businesses should respect and make efforts to protect and restore the environment Essential Indicators